rottytooth/memo/readme.md

 Long programs with short memory.

 An interpreter that only performs what it can see.
-Code flows off the screen to oblivion.
+Code flows off the screen into oblivion.

 ## To Use